Testing 3 popular AI-powered sky replacement tools

 Looking at the branches close up reveals areas of the original image coming through.

-To handle these discrepancies, Luminar uses a trio of Mask Refinement controls—Global, Close Gaps, and Fix —which to be honest are best used by sliding them and seeing what happens.
+To handle these discrepancies, Luminar uses a trio of Mask Refinement controls—Global, Close Gaps, and Fix Details—which to be honest are best used by sliding them and seeing what happens.
 In this case, increasing Global and reducing Close Gaps helps with the branches.

 sky replacement luminar neo AI